“Molly Flexwell helps exhausted caregivers reclaim their energy, self-worth, and joy through practical tools and kindness-led living”

 - Reinforcing new, healthier neural connections through repetition

-As neuroscientist Dr Andrew Huberman teaches, the brain changes most effectively when it is both emotionally engaged and deeply focused.
-Journaling ticks both boxes—it is personal, emotional, and intentional.
+Andrew David Huberman is an American neuroscientist and podcaster.
+He is an associate professor of neurobiology and ophthalmology at the Stanford University School of Medicine.
+He believes that “the brain changes most effectively when it is both emotionally engaged and deeply focused.
+Journaling ticks both boxes, it is personal, emotional, and intentional”.

 Journaling as Emotional Self-Therapy

 By putting pen to paper, you create a safe place for emotion.
 You slow down.
 You listen inwards.
 You name what was once wordless.
 And in that simple act of naming, the brain begins to settle.
 Cortisol levels lower.
 Nervous system calms.
-You make sense of your inner world.
+You make sense of your inner world and the world around you.

-Neuroscientific studies show that expressive writing helps reduce anxiety, improve immune function, and even support trauma recovery.
+Neuroscientific studies show that expressive writing or journaling helps reduce anxiety, improves immune function, and even supports trauma recovery.
 Over time, consistent journaling literally changes your brain’s pathways.
 That’s neuroplasticity in action.

 The Power of Repetition